mediasanctuary/air-justice-lab/AJL2025/carsen-c/user-guides/AQICalcGuide.md

 Yeah, that happens.
 The script currently takes a constant numerical value - the monthly or yearly mean of relative humidity, depending on available data - and inserts that where humidity is missing.

 [This spreadsheet](https://docs.google.com/spreadsheets/d/1XaP1y6_JKlXmWJ_GM6xlKWWmWB0-UERUWIhiibs8GAI/edit?usp=sharing) is manually updated each month, and calculates the mean relative humidity.
-A thorough explanation of why this is an acceptable correction is available [here]
+A thorough explanation of why this is an acceptable correction is available [here](https://github.com/mediasanctuary/air-justice-lab/blob/AJL-Spring-2025/AJL2025/reports-and-writings/AJL-Local-Correction.md)

-My script accounts for missing values.

 **Organizing the raw data.**